Solomon Asch: Conformity experiments

 Asch found that 23% of all subjects successfully withstand this form of social pressure, 4.8% completely succumb, while the remainder conform to the majority's manifestly incorrect opinion only in some experimental rounds.
 Asch suggested that this procedure created a doubt in the participants' mind about the seemingly obvious answer.
 Participants reported that the correct but rejected line was almost but not quite equal to the standard line.
 Asch also found that the effectiveness of the group pressure increased significantly from 1 person to 3 people unanimously responding incorrectly.
 However, there was not much increase after that.
 He also found that when one confederate responded correctly, the power of the majority to influence the subject decreased substantially.

 Asch told his colleagues that his studies of conformity were informed by his childhood experiences in Poland.
 He recalled being seven years old and staying up for his first Passover night.
 He recalls seeing his grandmother pour an extra glass of wine.
 When he asked who the glass of wine was for, she said that it was for the prophet Elijah.
 He then asked her whether Elijah would really take a sip from the glass and his uncle assured him that he would.
 His uncle told him to watch very closely when the time came.
 "Filled with a sense of suggestion and expectation" Asch "thought he saw the level of wine in the cup drop just a bit".
 Early in life, Asch succumbed to social pressure, an experience which led him to investigate conformity later in life.

+Normative vs. informational influence

+Asch’s conformity studies have often been used in social psychology to distinguish between two major forms of social influence.
+In post-experimental interviews, many participants reported that they had realized the group’s answer was wrong but still “went along” in order not to stand out.
+Asch interpreted this pattern as evidence of normative social influence: people publicly conform to gain approval or avoid social costs even when they privately disagree.
+Later work contrasted this with informational influence, in which people change their judgment because they believe the group is actually correct.
+A key finding from Asch’s variations was that the presence of even a single ally sharply reduced conformity, suggesting that unanimity is an important condition for normative pressure.